Trading context

 For you as a trader, the key takeaways are:

-- Holdings are always as of the latest known snapshot.
+- Holdings are shown as of the latest account state available to Structure.

 - Strategy‑level views and portfolio views are two perspectives on the same underlying data.